MoribundMurdoch/MoribundMurdoch/README.md

 # Hi, I'm MoribundMurdoch 👋

 Accelerating the velocity of ideas.
 Founder of the Moribund Institute.
-I build open-source tools with an emphasis on low-dependency web components, native system compilation, and performant Rust utilities.
+I build open-source tools with an emphasis on (ideally) low-dependency whatnot web components, Rust software, & other code whatnot I have an affinity for like maybe HTMX.

 ---